Rick's Recommended Books

 Fantasy

-Started it because it was one of the free "great books worth reading" promoted by Amazon in 2018.
+I read this because it was one of the free "great books worth reading" promoted by Amazon in 2018.
 It took me many months to slog through this, and I really can not recommend it.
 I am still not sure exactly what this book was about.

 Even after reading the final set of chapters, there were still too many unexplained occurrences that were hinted at in earlier chapters.